NexPlayer/Android-SDK/advanced.md

 **Returns**

-Always zero, but may change in future versions; the return value should be ignored.
+Always zero, the return value should be ignored.

 #### final int AVAILBITRATES\_HIGH = 0x00000003 [static]